swimch/advent-of-code/README.md

-# advent-of-code
+# Advent of Code
- My solutions for the "Advent of Code"
+ My solutions for the "<a href="https://adventofcode.com/">Advent of Code</a>" <br>
+ Includes Python solutions for the years 2019, 2020, 2022, 2023 and 2024.